Sherif Sabri Pasha

-Sherif Sabri Pasha (شريف صبري باشا, Şerif Sabri Paşa), born in Cairo in 1895, was the brother of Nazli Sabri, Queen consort of Egypt.
+Sherif Sabri Pasha (شريف صبري باشا, Şerif Sabri Paşa), born in Cairo in 1895, was an Egyptian politician.
+He was the brother of Nazli Sabri, Queen consort of Egypt.
 He was thus the maternal uncle of Nazli's son King Farouk I, and served on the three-member Regency Council that was formed in 1936-37 during the latter's minority.
 Sherif Pasha Sabri was 41 years old at the time, and had previously held the post of Undersecretary for Foreign Affairs.

 Biography

 He was educated at Khedivial School of Law, in Cairo.

 He was born in 1895, in Cairo.
 His other sister was Amina Sabri.

 In 1917, he became a member of Al Ahly and designed the club’s first logo.